ppetrovtv/pine_script_docs/source/language/Operators.rst

 | 1          | ``?:``                              |
 +------------+-------------------------------------+

-If in one expression there are several operators with the same priority, then they are calculated left to right.
+If in one expression there are several operators with the same precedence, then they are calculated left to right.

-If it's necessary to change the order of calculations to calculate the expression, then parts of the expression should be grouped together with parentheses.
+If the expression must be calculated in a different order than precedence would dictate, then parts of the expression can be grouped together with parentheses.